 An extraordinary place, Luxor has the world's largest open-air museum.
 Nothing in the world can ever compare to the grandeur and extravagance of the monuments that have survived from ancient Thebes.
 The setting of the city is breathtakingly beautiful.
 The Nile river flows between the modern city and the west-bank necropolis.
 Backed by the enigmatic Theban escarpment the city has scattered landscapes.

 From the temples in the east to the tombs on the western bank, the place is full of riches.
 The natural beauty of the Theban Mountains and the Nile river makes Luxor an obligatory stop for the cultural tourists.
 The wealth of artefacts are significant income channels in Luxor.
 The mild, dry, sunny weather in the river valley offers outstanding scenery for all type of tourists.
 Sunrise and sunsets on the banks create a panoramic view.
 Tourists come across antiquities and monuments from the Pharaonic dynasties in addition to later Roman, Coptic and Islamic periods.
 The king's valley, Queen's Valley and the tombs of Nobles are among Luxor's main landmarks.

-Luxor, the ground to masterpieces like the Colossi of Memnon, Karnak Temple, the most imposing Pharaonic temple of all Egypt, and the Luxor Temple represents the finest civilizations and cultural achievements of ancient Egyptians.
-Luxor has always fascinated travelers from all over the world.
+Luxor, the ground to masterpieces like the Colossi of Memnon, Karnak Temple, the most imposing Pharaonic Temple of all Egypt, and the Luxor Temple represent the finest civilizations and cultural achievements of ancient Egyptians.
+Luxor has always fascinated travellers from all over the world.

 Heritage is the broad concept that includes both cultural and natural environments of Luxor.
 The cultural heritage owned by the city described by artifacts, monuments, historical remains, architecture, traditions, celebrations, historic events, and folklore build a rich Luxor background.